-More recently, work by Michael Meaney and associates in Montreal (I.C.G Weaver, N. Cervoni, F.A.
-Champagne, A.C.
-D'Alessio, S. Sharma, J.R.
-Seckl, S. Dymov, M. Szyf, M.J.
-Meaney, "Epigenetic programming by maternal behavior".
-Nature Neuroscience vol 7, no8, Aug.
-2004, pp847-854, M.J.
-Meaney, M. Szyf, "Maternal care as a model for experiencedependent chromatin plasticity?".
-Trends in Neurosciences, Vol.28 No.9 September 2005.) have established strong evidence that epigenetic modifications may occur during the first week of a rat's life due to it's mother nurturing behavior, and that these epigentically-based behavioral modifications can persist throughout the life of the rat.
+More recently, work by Michael Meaney and associates in Montreal ([35],[36]) have established strong evidence that epigenetic modifications may occur during the first week of a rat's life due to it's mother nurturing behavior, and that these epigentically-based behavioral modifications can persist throughout the life of the rat.
 Furthermore, there is a high likelihood that this will be passed on to future generations (albeit there will presumably be a fresh influence due to each new generation of mothers).
-This is extremely interesting - not only does it provide a concrete example of epigentically-driven changes in behavior, it also provides a basis for "Lamarckian heredity" of the mind whereby traits set during the live of an individual may be passed on, in contrast to the conventional "Mendelian heredity" for which the die is set at conception, and changes during an individual's life are not passed on other than through mutation, crossover, duplication of DNA code etc. Before being confident about the existence of Lamarckian heredity, the results would have to be confirmed over several generations of rats, and of course we would need experimental results for other examples as well, both behavioral and knowledge-related.
+This is extremely interesting - not only does it provide a concrete example of epigentically-driven changes in behavior, it also provides a basis for "Lamarckian heredity" of the mind whereby traits set during the life of an individual may be passed on, in contrast to the conventional "Mendelian heredity" for which the die is set at conception, and changes during an individual's life are not passed on other than through mutation, crossover, duplication of DNA code etc. Before being confident about the existence of Lamarckian heredity, the results would have to be confirmed over several generations of rats, and of course we would need experimental results for other examples as well, both behavioral and knowledge-related.

-As mentioned in the introduction, given these growing indications of extensive genetic and epigenetic "preprogramming" of the brain, and possibly more direct "live" interactions between DNA, individual neurons and brain function, attempts at integrating gene-like capabilities into ANNs have begun.
-"Computational Neuro-Genetic Modeling" (CNGM) is perhaps best defined by the question posed by Kasabov N. Kasabov, abstract for WCCI06 special session on Computational Neuro-Genetc Modelling (CNGM): http://www.wcci2006.org/WCCI-Web_Special_Session.html]::
+As mentioned in the introduction, given these growing indications of extensive genetic and epigenetic "pre-programming" of the brain, and possibly more direct "live" interactions between DNA, individual neurons and brain function, attempts at integrating gene-like capabilities into ANNs have begun.
+"Computational Neuro-Genetic Modeling" (CNGM) is perhaps best defined by the question posed by Kasabov [33]: